theophani/load-sounds/README.md

 ];
 ```

-Execute `loadSounds` on this area to create an array of requests.
+Execute `loadSounds` on this array to create an array of requests.

 ```javascript
 var requests = loadSounds(paths, [callback, progressCallback]);